somayeh-rzie/Compose-Recompose-Images/README.md

 # Compose-Recompose-Images
-A simple mlp project written in python which compose image and then recompose it again (No prepared functions or libraries are allowed for implementing the multi layer model)
+A simple mlp project written in python which compose image and then recompose it again (No prepared functions or libraries are allowed for implementing the multilayer model)

-About This Project
+# About This Project
-Implementing a multilayer perceptron neural network with 3 layers :
+Implementing a multilayer perceptron neural network with 3 layers :<br /><br />
-I)input layer(original image) with n neurons
+I) input layer(original image) with n neurons<br />
-II)one hidden layer(composed image) with m (m<n) neurons
+II) one hidden layer(composed image) with m (m<n) neurons<br />
-III)output layer(recomposed image) with n neurons
+III) output layer(recomposed image) with n neurons<br />
-This network uses simple OCR Train Set in Data to train perceptron and then test it by using OCR Test Set in Data and changing some parameters.
-This evaluation is based on Error and Number of iterations that network will be converge.
-Results have shown below :
+This network uses a Train Set with 91 images in order to train perceptron and then test it by using Test Set with 5 images and changing some parameters.
+This evaluation is based on *Error* and *PSNR(Read Attached Paper)* <br />

-1.parameter: number of hidden layer neurons = (Respectively) 8, 16, 32
-(constants : batch size = 1, learning rate = 0.1)
-Alt text

-Error = 28.6% , Number of Iterations = 64

-Alt text
-Error = 9.5% , Number of Iterations = 22

-Alt text
-Error = 23.8% , Number of Iterations = 13